 Displaying the entire world on a flat surface was quite rare.
 The need for such displays started to grow in the last decades.
 Still, it needs to solve the issue of displaying a globe on a 2D surface: none of the methods is perfect and it either distorts some parts of Earth or makes the map harder to use in other aspects.

 The two most common global coordinate systems are Mercator and WGS-84.

 Mercator is the de-facto standard used in web cartography.
 It shows the world in an aspect ratio of 1:1.
 Most likely you want to use Mercator.
-To do so, you don’t have to do anything - it is the default coordinate system of MapTiler Desktop.
+To do so, you don’t have to do anything - it is the default coordinate system of MapTiler Engine.

 WGS-84 is the coordinate system standardized by the United States National Geospatial-Intelligence Agency.
 It shows the world in an aspect ratio of 2:1.
 WGS-84 is used by many international organizations, it is also used as the reference coordinate system by the Global Positioning System.

 United Kingdom: Ordnance Survey - British National Grid - National tiling grid for the United Kingdom using Ordnance Survey projection.